ybgskr12/Reforestation/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.